Practice Areas

 The jury found that the officers acted with malice when, three months into the incarceration, they ignored DNA evidence clearing the accused of the crime.
 Only when another detective insisted on testing the DNA against a serial rapist she had helped apprehend were the officers forced to slowly admit their mistake.
 The long toiling 48 year-old iron worker they had wrongly imprisoned was released, but had lost literally every possession except for the clothes on his back despite half a lifetime of hard labor.
 To make matters even worse, there was evidence which officers ignored early in the investigation that should have lead them to the true killer.
 When police stopped investigating based in the false claim that they had their man, the real killer went on, while no one was watching, to rape six other women for which he was convicted.
 This case shows the true victims of police misconduct are often not just those immediately suffering the abuse, but all of us.

-Cary has handled dozens of civil rights matters all over Maryland and the District resulting in justice for his clients, but always with an eye toward protecting and expanding civil liberties for all.
+Hansel Law has handled dozens of other civil rights matters all over Maryland and the District of Columbia, resulting in justice for our clients, but always with an eye toward protecting and expanding civil liberties for all.

 When the worst tragedies strike, having a lawyer you believe in and depend upon will help you weather the storm.
 Wrongful death cases are brought in the memory of the victim to make sure that no one else ever suffers the same fate.
 In this way, family members brave enough to take a stand in the courtroom can make the world a better place and see to it that at least some glimmer of hope for a better future comes out of the tragedy.

-Cary Hansel has handled wrongful death matters related to defective products, dangerous conditions on premises, excessive force by the police and medical malpractice.
+Hansel Law has successfully handled wrongful death matters related to dangerous conditions on premises, excessive force by the police, correctional misconduct and medical malpractice.

 One such case Cary handled resulted in the third-highest settlement in history to a former federal employee subjected to whistleblower retaliation.
 A former assistant inspector general for the Securities and Exchange Commission represented by Cary obtained not just financial justice, but the SEC's complete retraction of its retaliatory allegations against the former employee, a fully cleared record and reinstatement.